Are you looking for a way to stay warm and cozy without having to rely so much on your furnace?

 In fact, the best infrared space heater can help lower your heating bill by 50% because you don’t have to run it as long (or as hot) as other types.

 While it’s true that infrared heaters run on electricity, these devices use a quartz tube or ceramic element as the heat exchanger.
 Since these materials are incredibly efficient and can last for a long time, they have the ability to convert more than 95% of the electricity that’s put into the heater into usable heat.

-There are even some infrared heaters that can convert 100% of the input electricity into heat, making them some of the best infrared heaters available.
+There are even some infrared heaters that can convert 100% of the input electricity into heat (like our #1 review below), making them some of the best infrared heaters available.